 The following standards may be applicable:

-(g) ISO/SAE 21434 describes the way to define the concept.
-This also includes the consideration of critical elements based on risk treatment decisions.
+(g) ISO/SAE 21434:2021 describes how to define the concept, which also includes the consideration of critical elements based on risk treatment decisions.
 The results are documented in "[WP-09-03] Cybersecurity goals" and "[WP-09-06] Cybersecurity concept".
-It further describes exhaustive risk assessment in clause 15 "Threat analysis and risk assessment methods".
-This is documented in “[WP-09-02] TARA”;
+It further describes an exhaustive risk assessment in clause 15 "Threat analysis and risk assessment methods" which is documented in “[WP-09-02] TARA”;

+(h) ISO PAS 5112 may be used;

-(h) ETSI TS 103 645 may be used for demonstrating the security of Internet of Things elements of a vehicle;
+(i) ETSI TS 103 645 may be used for demonstrating the security of Internet of Things elements of a vehicle;

-(i) BSI PAS 1885 may be used.
+(j) BSI PAS 1885 may be used.

 The following could be used to evidence this requirement:

-(j) The vehicle type claimed;
+(k) The vehicle type claimed;

-(k) An explanation of why elements within the vehicle type are critical;
+(l) An explanation of why elements within the vehicle type are critical;

-(l) What security measures are implemented, including information on how they work;
+(m) What security measures are implemented, including information on how they work;

-(m) Information on any security measures should permit the Technical Service/ Approval Authority to both be assured that they do what the manufacturer intends and that vehicles in production will use the same measure as presented to the Approval Authority/Technical Service for the vehicle type.
+(n) Information on any security measures should permit the Technical Service/ Approval Authority to both be assured that they do what the manufacturer intends and that vehicles in production will use the same measure as presented to the Approval Authority/Technical Service for the vehicle type.
 Confidentiality of specifics and how these are handled should be agreed and recorded.

 AB.
 Paragraph 7.3.4.

 "7.3.4.
 The vehicle manufacturer shall protect the vehicle type against risks identified in the vehicle manufacturer’s risk assessment.
 Proportionate mitigations shall be implemented to protect the vehicle type.
 The mitigations implemented shall include all mitigations referred to in Annex 5, Part B and C which are relevant for the risks identified.
 However, if a mitigation referred to in Annex 5, Part B or C, is not relevant or not sufficient for the risk identified, the vehicle manufacturer shall ensure that another appropriate mitigation is implemented.
-In particular, for type approvals prior to 1 July 2024, the vehicle manufacturer shall ensure that another appropriate mitigation is implemented if a mitigation measure referred to in Annex 5, Part B or C is technically not feasible.
+In particular, for type approvals first issued before 1 July 2024 and for each extension thereof, the vehicle manufacturer shall ensure that another appropriate mitigation is implemented if a mitigation measure referred to in Annex 5, Part B or C is technically not feasible.
 The respective assessment of the technical feasibility shall be provided by the manufacturer to the approval authority."

 Explanation of the requirement